 The biggest threat is a mass artillery attack by North Korea.
 That is something that these defense systems would struggle to inhibit.
 However, this could not occur in the US at the moment.
 South Korea and other nearby states are the most likely to get hit by an artillery attack of this magnitude.
 And that is a valid concern.

 However, I mentioned C-RAM above.
 C-RAM stands for “Counter Rocket, Artillery, and Mortar“.
 These things aren’t perfect and wouldn’t stop every missile attack.
 But they are in South Korea, and could intercept many of them.

 C-RAM is what the Israelis use for their Iron Dome defense system.
 That should be a raving testimony to their efficiency.

 We have a solid defense network with our allies against missile threats in the Pacific.

 South Korea is the most likely target of North Korean aggression, and our systems would not provide a 100% success rate.
 However, the possibility of SK being “wiped off the map” is simply hysteria.
 The same goes for any missile of theirs reaching us from their NK launchpads.

 The chance of an NK missile reaching Guam or North America is incredibly unlikely.
 Any incoming missile would be targeted by THAAD/PAC-3 and be shot down.
 Any other threats would be handled fluently by C-RAM or our warships.
 Those of us in the United States are not at a large risk.

 The situation I find most troubling is North Korea’s acquisition of the Hydrogen bomb.
 This will ensure compounding problems for everyone in the Asian arena.

 Appeasement against North Korea has not worked.
-They are a rogue state.
+They are a rogue state controlled by China.
 And they will only continue to build more powerful weapons in the meantime.